Would not Terminal be more useful now than a Finder window? Find out here how to open a command prompt at any folder from Finder.

 First, London’s Underground… Underground

 For almost 15 years, a small, secret, shadow underground lay bare across London between Liverpool and Paddington Stations.
 Before, it had been a shortcut for mail to sorting stations; now, it carries people through mail history.

-How to Open a Terminal Window at Any Folder from Finder in macOS
+How to Open a Command Prompt at Any Folder from Finder in macOS

 - Make sure the New Terminal at Folder (or New Terminal Tab at Folder) services are enabled.
 (See below.)